mikael-s/dekupl-run/README.md

 `diff-counts.tsv.gz` | Contains k-mers counts from `noGENCODE-counts.tsv.gz` that have passed the differential testing.
 Output format is a tsv with the following columns: `kmer pvalue meanA meanB log2FC [SAMPLES]`.
 `merged-diff-counts.tsv.gz` | Contains assembled k-mers from `diff-counts.tsv.gz`.
 Output format is a tsv with the following columns: `nb_merged_kmers contig kmer pvalue meanA meanB log2FC [SAMPLES]`.
 `raw-counts.tsv.gz` | Containins raw k-mer counts of all libraries that have been filtered with the reccurency filters.
-`noGENCODE-counts.tsv.gz` | Containtains k-mer counts filtered from `raw-counts.tsv` with the k-mers from the reference transcription (ex: GENCODE by default).
 `sample_conditions_full.tsv` | Tabulated file with samples names, conditions and normalization factors. `sample_conditions.tsv` is the sample

-## Whole-genome data

-If you are interested in running a DE-Kupl-style analysis on whole-genome data, i.e. without using a reference transcriptome, please use [this branch](https://github.com/Transipedia/dekupl-run/tree/wgs).

 ## FAQ
 - if new samples are added to the config.json, make sure to remove the `metadata` folder in order to force SnakeMake to re-make all targets that depends on this file